hydpy-dev/hydpy/hydpy/docs/development.rst

 You can install HydPy from the `hydpy package`_ available on the `Python package index`_ or fork from this `GitHub repository`_ available on `GitHub`_.
-Afterwards, you can implement your own models or change the frameworks structure in a manner that meets your personal goals and preferences.
-There are many other Python tools freely available, which will be of great help while trying to achieve more complex tasks like paramater calibration or regionalization.
+Afterwards, you can implement your own models or change the framework's structure in a manner that meets your personal goals and preferences.
+There are many other Python tools freely available, which will be of great help while trying to achieve more complex tasks like parameter calibration or regionalization.
 Cherry picking from many different Python packages can be a huge time-saving.
 Very often it is not necessary to write a "real" Python program.
 Instead, just writing a simple script calling different functionalities